-Muscle cramps cause sudden, intense pain that temporarily makes your calf muscle feel hard as a rock.
-Although the cramp eventually subsides, some pain may remain as an unpleasant reminder of your calf cramp.
-Using a few home care treatments can help to relieve lingering muscle pain after a cramp and make you feel more comfortable.
+Muscle cramps cause sudden, intense pain that temporarily makes your calf muscle feel as if it's locked in place.
+Although the cramp eventually subsides, soreness may remain as an unpleasant reminder.
+Some gentle stretching and cold or heat application typically helps resolve residual soreness.

 Video of the Day

 Muscle cramps occur when your muscle contracts involuntarily and remains in the contracted position.
 Calf muscle cramps are among the most common type of muscle cramps, reports the American Academy of Orthopaedic Surgeons.

 A cramped muscle may feel hard to the touch, and you may notice that the muscle looks distorted or twitches under the skin.
 Cramps can last a few seconds or up to 15 minutes.
 In some cases cramps may occur in groups, with another cramp occurring just after one subsides.

 Treating Muscle Pain

 When you experience a cramp, you should immediately cease the activity that caused it.
 Then, gently stretch the muscle by flexing and pointing your feet or doing a calf stretch against the wall.
 You can also gently massage your calf with your fingers to relax the muscle.

 Applying heat from a heating pad or warm bath immediately after the cramp can help relax the tight muscles.
 The next day when you feel soreness, you can apply ice to the area for 10 minutes at a time to help dull pain receptors and reduce pain.
 Over-the-counter pain medications, such as ibuprofen or acetaminophen, may also provide temporary relief of pain.